Miaterio/Passion-bot-2/.qoder/repowiki/en/content/Core Architecture/Application Initialization.md

 - **Type safety**: Fully typed with TypeScript interfaces
 - **Graceful degradation**: Provides fallback values when safe area information is unavailable
 - **Inline styling**: Applies padding through inline styles for immediate effect
+- **Diagnostic logging**: Comprehensive logging of safe area state for troubleshooting

 The component should be used as a wrapper around the application's main content, typically in the root layout: